SiciliaLeco/CTF-writeup/README.md

 # CTF-writeup

-This is Li Qilin's repo for CS2107's assignment.
-One of the most challenging and interesting homework ever.
+This is Li Qilin's repo for CS2107's CTF assignment.
+I think this hw is the most interesting but challenging for this semester.
+Hope you enjoy! :)